I-am-PUID-0/DUMB_docs/docs/faq/zurg.md

 # Zurg FAQ

-Below are some common questions and solutions related to Zurg when used with **DMB**.
+Below are some common questions and solutions related to Zurg when used with **DUMB**.

 ---